What We're Doing

 Common Cause Indiana has been working with a bipartisan team of legislators in the Indiana House and Senate to pass legislation to reform redistricting in Indiana before 2021, when new maps for the state legislature and Congress will be drawn.

-We helped Senator John Ruckelshaus (R) Indianapolis write SB 91 (link here), legislation to create a citizens redistricting commission that would control the redistricting process and produce Congressional and state legislative maps that the General Assembly would vote up or down to adopt.
-Unfortunately, this bill did not receive a hearing in 2018 or 2019.
+We’ve worked with Senator John Ruckelshaus (R) Indianapolis on legislation to create a bipartisan citizens redistricting commission that would control the redistricting process and produce Congressional and state legislative maps that the General Assembly would vote up or down to adopt.
+Unfortunately, this bill, SB105 did not receive a hearing again this year.

 Resolutions for Redistricting Reform